typesense/typesense-website/docs-site/content/27.0/api/README.md

 ### New Features

+- Add `sum_score` mode for `text_match_type` which sums the field-level text match scores to arrive at a document-level score.
 - Enable/disable typo tolerance on alphanumerical words in the query via the `enable_typos_for_alpha_numerical_tokens` search parameter.
 Default: `true`.
-- Storing the history of the conversational search feature as a regular Typesense collection.
+- Storing the conversation history from conversational search as a regular Typesense collection.
 - Support synonyms on query prefixes and typo-corrected query tokens via the `synonym_prefix` and `synonym_num_typos` parameters.
 Defaults to `synonym_prefix: false` and `synonym_num_typos: 0`.
 - Support nested reference collections in `include_fields` search parameter, e.g. `$Coll_B(title, $Coll_A(title))`
 - Customization of faceting index used for search via the `facet_index_type` parameter.
 - Support `sort_by` of nested join field.
 - Allow joining in export of documents.
-- Add `sum_score` mode for `text_match_type` which sums the field-level text match scores to arrive at a document-level score.

 ### Enhancements